hatif03/slack-agent/README.md

-# Slack Agent: Open Source AI Agent for Slack
+# Jerry: Open Source AI Agent for Slack

-Slack Agent is an AI Agent that lives in your slack workspace and can help you with your work.
+Jerry is an AI Agent that lives in your slack workspace and can help you with your work.
 This is an open-source version that replaces vendor-locked dependencies with open-source alternatives.
-Slack Agent can access and use various services like Google, Github, and more all from within Slack.
+Jerry can access and use various services like Google, Github, and more all from within Slack.

 <div style="text-align: center;">
 <video width="640" height="360" style="border-radius: 10px;" controls>